 Ozan Ozavci

-Dr. Ozan Ozavci is Assistant Professor of Transimperial History at Utrecht University, and associate member at the Centre d’Études Turques, Ottomanes, Balkaniques et Centrasiatiques (CETOBaC, UMR 8032) in Paris.
+Dr. Ozan Ozavci is Associate Professor of Transimperial History at Utrecht University, and associate member at the Centre d’Études Turques, Ottomanes, Balkaniques et Centrasiatiques (CETOBaC, UMR 8032) in Paris.
 Following the completion of his ERC-funded monograph titled Dangerous Gifts: Imperialism, Security, and Civil Wars in the Levant, 1798-1864 (Oxford University Press, 2021), he’s currently finalizing his third monograph (under contract with Bloomsbury) that looks into the two Istanbul embassies of the Scottish diplomat Sir Robert Liston.
 In this book, he discusses the intimate connections between the capitulations and peace-making at the turn of the nineteenth century.
+He is Principal Investigator of an ERC Consolidator Grant-funded project on Global North-South Public Health Cooperation in the MENA region.
+This project has opened a new area of research and collaborative activity for TLP.

 Jonathan Conlin

 Jonathan Conlin is Professor of Modern History at the University of Southampton.
 A historian of Britain by training, he became interested in late Ottoman/Middle East history as Principal Investigator of the Gulbenkian Biography Project (2012-7).
 The resulting biography, Mr Five Per Cent: the Many Lives of Calouste Gulbenkian, The World’s Richest Man (Profile, 2019) has been translated into five languages and won the 2020 BAC Wadsworth Prize for Business History.
-Jon has also published a suite of important articles on Ottoman loans, naval financing and oil diplomacy.
+Jon has also published a suite of articles on Ottoman loans, naval financing and oil diplomacy.
+He is collaborating with Julia Secklehner on a children’s book about Lausanne, a sequel to the graphic novel they wrote together with Ozan Ozavci.

 Julia Secklehner